 Below are the 20 export products that attracted the highest dollar value in sales during 2019.

 What is an Import Trade?

 Imports are foreign goods and services bought by citizens, businesses, and the government of another country.
 It doesn’t matter what the imports are or how they are sent.
 They can be shipped, sent by email, or even hand-carried in personal luggage on a plane.
 If they are produced in a foreign country and sold to domestic residents, they are imports.

 What is the definition of Import?

-Every country import goods and services that the domestic country cannot manufacture, maybe because the country cannot produce effectively or cheaply like another exporting country.
+Every country imports goods and services that the domestic country cannot manufacture, maybe because the country cannot produce effectively or cheaply like another exporting country.
 Few countries sometimes also import commodities and raw materials which are not available on their premises.
-For instance, many nations import oil they cannot manufacture it locally or cannot provide sufficient to meet the demand.
+For instance, many nations import oil they cannot manufacture locally or cannot provide sufficient to meet the demand.